What is Regression Testing | Definition, Tools, How To Perform

 If there are new features and some bug fixes in a build.
 Test team will do the impact analysis.
 If they identify that the new build will lead to test the entire application then they perform testing the new features along with all the existing features.

-Regression Testing Techniques
+Automated Regression Testing Techniques

 Software maintenance is the process of modifying a software application which includes improvements, bug fixing, deletion of existing features, and optimization.
 When we do these modifications, the system may work incorrectly.
 To avoid issues while modifying the code, we do follow regression testing techniques.
 These techniques help us to eliminate the risks associated with the modifying code.

-Following are the various techniques.
+Following are the various techniques for automated regression testing.

 - Retest All